 If called from within a routine that responds to requests for information about a global selection, GET_INFO (SCREEN, "event", GLOBAL_SELECT) returns an array.
-The array contains the information an application needs to respond to the selection event.
+The array contains the information an application needs to respond to the request for information about the global selection.
 The array contains the following information:

 array {1} The keyword PRIMARY, the keyword SECONDARY, or a string.
-This element identifies which global selection was read.

-array {2} A string.
+This element identifies the global selection about which information was requested. array (O) A string.
+This alamant identifies the global selection present, should array {2} A string.
 This element identifies the global selection property about which information has been requested.